-If you’re looking to become a landlord and want to get on the property ladder, a Buy-To-Let mortgages may be your best bet.
-It is designed for those who want to buy a property with the intent of renting it out.
+Buy to let mortgages are a good option if you are looking to become a landlord and wish to get on the property ladder.
+A Buy To Let mortgage may be your best bet.
+They are designed for those who want to buy a property with the intent of renting it out.
 Generally the differences are that there are higher deposits and interest rates.
 You can then have your chance to appeal to the market of people looking to move home.

 The interest rates depend on the type of mortgage that you’re on and what kind of rent you expect to bring in:

 - Discount Variable Mortgage – This is where a discount is applied to a mortgage where the rate is variable.
 As the mortgage rate fluctuates, so too does the discount percentage.